SlimHintz/bait-n-switch/README.md

 > as with any addictive relationship,
 > it is an enabler."

-> - *Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.*
+- Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.

 ### The Model